dark-N00B/DVM/README.md

 # Digital Voting Machine

+This tool helps us record votes under a secured environment at a convenience of biometrics (to be implimented soon) like fingerprint.

-This project is supported by 5 students and a Teacher from LPU for the sake of Capstone Project for B. Tech.
+###### <i>This project is supported by 5 students and a Teacher from LPU for the sake of Capstone Project for B. Tech.</i>

 ## Prerequisites
 - Install Git Bash (for Windows PC).